Olivia Charlotte Guinness, Baroness Ardilaun: Legacy

 She had inherited her birthplace Macroom Castle, and completely restored it and parts of the town, as it had once belonged to her direct ancestor Donough MacCarty, 1st Earl of Clancarty, a leader of Confederate Ireland in the 1640s.
 After the death of her husband in 1915 she lived there more often.
 It was nearly destroyed in 1920 along with the town of Macroom when the order was given by Major-General Sir Henry Tudor.
 Ardilaun was a friend and pleaded with him to spare the town, and he deferred to her.

 However it was occupied and later destroyed in 1922 by Anti-Treaty forces during the Irish Civil War.
 She obtained modest compensation from the new Irish Free State, and later sold the castle to a trust for the people of the town.
 She commented that "I am pleased to think that at all events the old inhabitants and the best elements in the town grieve with me for this great loss".

 Her demesne land at Macroom was sold to Macroom's new golf club for £1,500 in 1925.
 St Anne's house eventually burned down in 1943, having fallen even further into disrepair, and the grounds are now Dublin's second biggest municipal park.
 The organ in All Saints' Church, Raheny, where she is buried, was donated by Lady Ardilaun along with several stained glass windows.

 Lady Ardilaun's architect cousin Katherine Everett recalled visiting the ruins of Macroom Castle in August 1922, soon after the fire, and recorded Olivia's deep sense of loss: "When people have been born and have grown up in a house on their own land, where their forebears have lived and died for generations, they may feel not only love for it, but a bond which ties them to every stone and tree and sod of the place".

+In popular culture

+Lady Ardilaun is portrayed by Danielle Galligan in the Netflix television series House of Guinness.